At the age of nine, Josephine Favre uttered the words of her passionate dream:

 In September 2019, Josephine hit the road running by forming AAVF in South Africa.
-The organisation has since then reached out to many communities, smallholder farmers, slums, and marginalised areas, using her personal finances.
+The organization has since then reached out to many communities, smallholder farmers, slums, and marginalized areas.
 Studies show that women account for nearly half of the world’s smallholders, who produce 70 per cent of Africa’s food.

 Yet, women own less than 20 per cent of land in the world.
 Women farmers not only toil on farms to feed and care for their families, but they also feed a bigger family; the world’s growing population.
 Did you know that every time you take a fruit or vegetable, there is 43 per cent chance that it was produced by a woman?

-The mindset change from being farmers to agri-prenuers is vital in the adoption of new technologies.
+The mind-set changes from being farmers to agri-prenuers is vital in the adoption of new technologies.
 Africa has only 18 per cent of agri-prenuers compared to Europe’s or America’s 85 per cent.
 “We don’t want to practice agriculture like our grandparents, we want to be agri-prenuers.
 Agri-prenuership is the future of food security in Africa,” she adds.

 Youth leverage on technology and are bringing a new dynamism and perspective to agriculture.
 A Mercy Corps AgriFinance Accelerate study found that 90 per cent of farmers aged 18 to 35 in Kenya have high levels of engagement with information and communication technology.

-Josephine notes that youth will be at the centre of the AAVF programmes, which involve empowering, training, mentorship and retooling of skills while connecting them to markets.
+Josephine notes that youth will the center of the AAVF programs, which involve empowering, training, mentorship and retooling of skills.

 “At AAVF, we have established vertical farms for young agriculture graduates (agronomists) with no jobs by creating greenhouse tunnels that can employ them,” she says.

-The Covid-19 pandemic, which has led to a partial lockdown in many parts of Africa, has caused unnecessary disruptions in the food supply chain, with the scarcity of labour making it even worse.
+The Covid-19 pandemic, which has led to a partial lockdown in many parts of Africa, has caused unnecessary disruptions in the food supply chain, with the scarcity of labor making it even worse.